 Besanwali Masala Bhindi spicy masala bhindi/okra recipe in Indian flavors with chickpea flour and Indian spices.

-Easy and quick to make Besanwali Masala Bhindi, relished with rotis paranthas or pooris.
+No Onion No Garlic Bhindi recipe with gram flour/chickpea flour, serve as side with your main meals.
+Easy and quick to make Besan wali Masala Bhindi, relished with rotis parathas or pooris.

 Bhindi/Okra is a very versatile veggie and it is cooked in many versions and ways depending on the region and state.
 In North Indian states of U.P and Rajasthan, Punjab and Haryana, it commonly cooked with onion and Indian spices like coriander powder, fennel and cumin seeds, red chilli powder.